by Michael Botur

 ‘He works overseas, mostly….
 He’s not around.’

-‘Fuck kind of a man leaves his woman all alone?
-Anyway: ding my car, you fuckin die.
+‘Fuck kinda man leaves his woman all alone?
+Anyway: ding my ride, you fuckin die.
 Specially if my kids is in it.
 I’d’a given him the hiding of a lifetime.
 Put the fear of God in the cunt.
 Want me to fuck im up?’

 ‘No, no it’s perfectly okay.
 It was my fault.’